• Home

 • Girl Scouts: Tech Girls-

 This camp was second only to JSI.
 While I didn’t make a lot of friends, the friends I did make were really awesome, and that made up for it.
-One the first day we made stop animation films, worked with a green screen, and programmed robots.
-The second day we learned about photography and continued programming our robots.
+On the first day, we made stop animation films, worked with a green screen, and programmed robots.
+The second day, we learned about photography and continued programming our robots.
 I had a lot of fun there and earned almost all of the Robotics Girl Scout Patches.

-In between camp after camp I went camping with my family.
+In between camps, I went camping with my family.

 Me with Vlad